Based in Victoria, BC, Canada, since 2010 our activities include:

 Writing workshops

-Since 2010 we’ve held several self-publishing workshops with authors and publishing experts.
-Expert speakers at our workshops have included:
+Workshops are on hold until 2026.
+However, since 2010 we’ve held several self-publishing workshops with several authors and publishing experts.
+Our workshops have included:

 In addition, be sure to check out Inspiring Quotes from self-published authors.